epam/edp-install/docs/operator-guide/namespace-management.md

 ## Overview

 Namespaces are typically created by the platform when running CD Pipelines.
-The operator creates them according to the specific format: `<edp-project>-<application-name>-<stage-name>`.
+The operator creates them according to the specific format: `edp-<application-name>-<stage-name>`.
-The `cd-pipeline-operator` should have the permissions to automatically create namespaces when deploying application and delete when uninstalling application.
+The `cd-pipeline-operator` should have the permissions to automatically create namespaces when deploying applications and delete them when uninstalling applications.

 ## Disable Automatic Namespace Creation